msudgh/syncshell/README.md

 **Privacy:** In case of having password or secret in a history file, Its suggested to first have a alignment with privacy policies for any usecase.

 ## Contributing

-Appreciate the contribution to this repository.
+I would love to have your help in making SyncShell idea better and expand it capabilities.

+### Branching

+- `main` is being used for the latest development version.
+- `release` is being used for the latest stable version.

+### Pull Requests
-To contribute, you need to follow the below steps for suggesting a change or a new feature:
+To contribute follow the below steps:

 1. Install [poetry](https://python-poetry.org/docs/#installation) as a dependency manager
-2. Install dependencies by running ```poetry install```
+2. Install dependencies by running ```poetry shell && poetry install```
 3. Make your changes
 4. Run and debug your changes by running ```poetry run python syncshell```
 5. Run tests by running ```poetry run pytest -c pytest.ini -s```